- The wider security situation

 2 Werkner and Oberdorfter’s concept of ‘human safety’ (Werkner and Oberdorfter 2019: 95-96).

 3 ‘Intersectionality’ refers to the intersection of multiple structural categories that generate inequality. […] One key premise is that forms of oppression and discrimination are not stacked additively, one on top of each other.
 Rather, they should be considered in how they intersect and interact.’
 From: Küppers, Carolin (2014).
 Intersektionalität.
-In Gender Glossar/Gender Glossary.
-Accessible at http://gender-glossar.de.
-(Last accessed: 11 November 2020)
+In Gender Glossar/Gender Glossary https://www.gender-glossar.de/post/intersektionalitaet.
+(Last accessed: 18.09.2024)

 4 Professional travel assistance services specialise in travel safety, insurance and risk assessments for postings abroad.
-These organisations offer comprehensive practical risk, safety and crisis management.
+These organisations offer comprehensive practical risk, safety and crisis management at process levels.
 Ideally, assistance services should provide services worldwide to provide medical or safety-specific emergency support in events of damage or injury.

 Further criteria